-The interest to consider the microstructure was firstly shown in [8] in order to detect new tractable classes for CSP based on Graph Theory.
+The interest to consider the microstructure was firstly shown in (Jégou 1993) in order to detect new tractable classes for CSP based on Graph Theory.
 Indeed, while determining whether the microstructure contains a clique of size n is NP-complete, this task can be achieved, in some cases, in polynomial time.
-For example, using a famous result of Gavril [9], Jégou has shown that if the microstructure of a binary CSP is triangulated, then this CSP can be solved in polynomial time.
+For example, using a famous result of Gavril (Gavril 1972), Jégou has shown that if the microstructure of a binary CSP is triangulated, then this CSP can be solved in polynomial time.
 By this way, a new tractable class for binary CSPs has been defined since it is also possible to recognize triangulated graphs in polynomial time.

-Later, in [10], applying the same approach and also [9], Cohen shows that the class of binary CSPs with triangulated complement of microstructure is tractable, the achievement of arc-consistency being a decision procedure.
+Later, in (Cohen 2003), applying the same approach and also (Gavril 1972), Cohen has shown that the class of binary CSPs with triangulated complement of microstructure is tractable, the achievement of arc-consistency being a decision procedure.
 More recently, other works have defined new tractable classes of CSPs thanks to the study of microstructure.
-For example, generalizing the result on triangulated graphs, [11] have shown that the class of binary CSPs the microstructure of which is a perfect graph constitutes also a tractable class.
-Then, in [12], the class BTP, which is defined by forbidden patterns (as for triangulated graphs), has been introduced.
-After that, [13] also exploit the microstructure, but in another way, by presenting new results on the effectiveness of classical algorithms for solving CSPs when the number of maximal cliques in the microstructure of binary CSPs is bounded by a polynomial.
+For example, generalizing the result on triangulated graphs, (Salamon and Jeavons 2008) have shown that the class of binary CSPs the microstructure of which is a perfect graph constitutes also a tractable class.
+Then, in (Cooper, Jeavons, and Salamon 2010), the class BTP, which is defined by forbidden patterns (as for triangulated graphs), has been introduced.
+After that, (El Mouelhi et al. 2012) also exploit the microstructure, but in another way, by presenting new results on the effectiveness of classical algorithms for solving CSPs when the number of maximal cliques in the microstructure of binary CSPs is bounded by a polynomial.
 The study of the microstructure has also shown its interest in other fields.
-For example, for the problem of counting the number of solutions [14], or for the study of symmetries in binary CSPs [15, 16].
+For example, for the problem of counting the number of solutions (Angelsmark and Jonsson 2003), or for the study of symmetries in binary CSPs (Cohen et al. 2006; Mears, de la Banda, and Wallace 2009).

 Thus, the microstructure appears as an interesting tool for the study of CSPs, or more precisely, for the theoretical study of CSPs.

-This notion has been studied and exploited in the limited field of binary CSPs, even if the microstructure for non binary CSPs has already been considered.
-Indeed, in [10], the complement of the microstructure of a non binary CSP is defined as a hypergraph:
+This notion has been studied and exploited in the limited field of binary CSPs, even if the microstructure for n-ary CSPs has already been considered.
+Indeed, in (Cohen 2003), the complement of the microstructure of a n-ary CSP is defined as a hypergraph: